How Thin Lizzy’s ‘Thunder and Lightning’ Became Their Unintended Goodbye

 On "Holy War," they unconvincingly mix in a bit of funk to the recipe, but out-and-out killers like "Baby Please Don't Go" and "Bad Habits" more than make up for the misstep.
 Sykes guitar blazes throughout and makes it known that Lizzy were as contemporary as the new breed of hard rockers roaming around at the time.

-Sadly, this would be the final studio LP from the great band.
-Thin Lizzy toured in support of Thunder and Lightning, and though their live shows were as full-on as ever, times were changing and the band were trying to adjust.
-Phil Lynott was growing more and more frustrated with various aspects of keeping the band rolling.
-That, along with a growing heroin problem for Lynott, proved too much.
+Sadly, Thunder and Lightning arrived on March 4, 1983, as the final studio LP from the great band.
+Thin Lizzy toured in support of the LP, and their live shows were as full-on as ever.
+But times were changing and the band struggled to adjust.

-By year's end, he pulled the plug on the band.
+Phil Lynott was also growing more and more frustrated with leading the group, with also battling a growing heroin problem.
+It all proved to be too much.
+By year's end, he'd pulled the plug on Thin Lizzy.
 Within three years, the substance issues Lynott had been fighting would catch up with him and claim his life.